sonal-raj/pycon-india-2018/README.md

-# pycon-india-2018
+# Home Automation using Python and Alexa
-## Home Automation using Python and Alexa
+## PyCon India 2018
 Repository for the slides and sample code segments for my talk at PyCon India 2018.

 ## Currently explored systems